ellalearns/ellalearns.github.io/README.md

 ## 💼 Projects

-### 1. **Toota - Logistics Mobile App - Team Lead**
+### 1. **Toota - Logistics Mobile App**
-Cross-platform ReactNative app that connects users with licensed truck drivers for waybilling heavy goods.
+Cross-platform ReactNative app that connects users with licensed truck drivers for waybills for heavy goods.
 **Tech:** ReactNative
 👉 In Progress